Barça

 No hay anuncios

-fair play works and to justify the adjustments that have been made before the transfer markets begin.
+financial fair play works and to justify the adjustments that have been made before the various transfer markets began.

-While Real Madrid was shrewd during the pandemic and managed to weather the storm without losses in its balance sheet, Barça fell victim to the poor economic decisions made by former president Bartomeu and, in 2021, to the surprising decision of Laporta's new board to reformulate the accounts and record 555 million in losses in a single financial year.
-A burden that has weighed for five years, as economic control not only takes into account the budget for the current season but also deducts losses from previous ones.
-That is why, for ten transfer markets – five summer and five winter – Barça has had difficulties registering players
+While Real Madrid was shrewd during the pandemic and managed to weather the storm without losses in its balance sheet, Barça was the victim of the bad economic decisions made by former president Bartomeu and, in 2021, of the surprising decision by Laporta's new board to reformulate the accounts and record 555 million in losses in a single financial year.
+A burden that has weighed for five years, as economic control not only takes into account the current season's budget but also deducts previous losses.
+Therefore, for ten transfer windows – five summer and five winter – Barça has had difficulties registering players

 Cargando